 Free Tenants' Rights Telephone Hotline

 Note: Our hotline is staffed by volunteer members.
-Sometimes we are forced to close on short notice if our volunteer are unexpectedly unable to come in.
+Sometimes we are forced to close on short notice if our volunteers are unexpectedly unable to come in.

 The Metropolitan Council on Housing's tenants' rights telephone hotline is open on